-6. The tenant will provide an inventory/copy of invoice from WPS along with a list of required electronic support devices (item4) to
+6. The tenant will provide an inventory/copy of invoice from WPS along with a list of required electronic support devices (item 4) to:

-MAA/OAT Timothy Watson Manager, Telecommunications 410-859-7972 7.
-Any equipment purchased for the head end (item 4) that is not installed must be turned into MAA, Telecommunications Manager for installation and programming by MAA paging Vendor.
+MAA OT Timothy Watson Manager, Telecommunications 410-859-7972 programming by MAA paging Vendor.
 This statement assumes the backbone system is not installed or operational at the time of Permit.